 How to Use a Paint Sprayer

 If you’re considering trying out a paint sprayer for your interior and exterior projects but feel overwhelmed at learning how to use one, this is the post for you!
-I’m going to show you step-by-step how to use a paint sprayer, to give you the confidence to try it out yourself.
+I’m going to show you step-by-step how to use a paint sprayer.
+We’ll also walk through how to clean a paint sprayer!
+By the end of this post, you’ll be a paint sprayer pro, promise!

 It’s no secret that I’m a huge fan of my paint sprayer.
-I’ve been chatting about it for years, and I love how it makes painting projects so much easier and faster.
+I’ve been chatting about it for years.
+I love how it makes painting projects so much easier and faster than using a brush or roller!

 One thing I get asked about often, though, is how hard it is to use.
-I realized that I’ve never actually done a full tutorial on exactly how to use a paint sprayer (shame!), so today I’m fixing that!
-I love sharing simple tutorials for tools to help you learn how to use them (see the rest of my Power Tools for Beginners series right here), so I’m excited to share this detailed guide to how to use a spray painter today.
+I love sharing simple tutorials for tools to help you learn how to use them, so I’m excited to share this detailed guide to how to use a spray painter today.

 Let’s do this!

 The first thing I want to tell you is that using a paint sprayer should not feel intimidating or scary.
 I promise!
 Many people have the misconception that they’re too messy, too difficult, or only for advanced painters.
 None of this is true.
-Paint sprayers are simple and effective, and with proper technique they really aren’t any messier than regular old painting.
-Read on for my step-by-step instructions, and then I’ll also answer a few frequently asked questions at the end of the post!
+Paint sprayers are simple and effective.
+And, with proper technique, they really aren’t any messier than regular old painting.
+Read on for my step-by-step instructions.
+I’ll also answer a few frequently asked questions at the end of the post!

 First things first, let’s chat about the parts of a paint sprayer so that you know what I’m referring to when I name certain pieces.
 Here’s a handy graphic to help you out:

-And, here’s some detail on the two different nozzle options with the FLEXiO 590.
-Remember that the Detail Finish nozzle is the one you’ll reach for if you’re doing a smaller project, and the iSpray Nozzle is the one that you’ll use if you’re working with a larger space, like walls, ceilings, or fences.
-The Detail Nozzle is also intended for thinner materials, whereas the iSpray Nozzle can handler thicker materials (so, when you’re working with a paint + primer, which is what I use most often, you’ll always want to use the iSpray).
+Here’s some detail on the two different nozzle options with the FLEXiO.
+Remember that the Detail Finish nozzle is the one you’ll reach for if you’re doing a smaller project.
+The iSpray Nozzle is the one that you’ll use if you’re working with a larger space, like walls, ceilings, or fences.

 1. Insert the suction tube into the intake opening of your nozzle assembly.
 It should slide right into place.
-Be sure to align it to the appropriate direction for how you’ll be spraying – if you’re spraying in a downward motion (which you will do for most small projects like furniture, lower cabinetry, or trim) you’ll angle it towards the front of the gun.
-If you’re spraying upwards (like for ceilings, walls, or upper cabinets), you’ll point it to the back of the gun.
+Be sure to align it to the appropriate direction for how you’ll be spraying.
+If you’re spraying in a downward motion you’ll angle it towards the front of the gun.
+This applies to most projects like furniture, lower cabinetry, or trim.
+If you’re spraying upwards, you’ll point it to the back of the gun.
+This applies to things like for ceilings, walls, or upper cabinets.
 Basically, you want the opening of the suction tube to be pointed towards where the paint will be pooling when you tilt the gun!

-2. Thoroughly mix your material (paint, stain, or poly), then fill the container to the desired level.
-The beautiful thing about Wagner paint sprayers is that you generally don’t need to thin the material at all.
-I’ve never thinned my paint when working with either nozzle, and you should only need to thin it if you’re working with a really thick paint or finish.
-If you do need to thin the material, be sure to follow the recommendations on the specific material you’re using – most will have directions for how to thin listed right on the container!
+2. Thoroughly mix your material (paint, stain, or poly).
+Then, fill the paint reservoir to the desired level.
+I’ve never thinned my paint when working with either nozzle.
+You should only need to worry about thinning paint if you’re working with a really thick paint or finish.
+If you do need to thin the material, be sure to follow the recommendations on the specific material you’re using.
+Most will have directions for how to thin listed right on the container!

 3. Carefully screw the cup back onto the nozzle assembly, making sure to tighten it all the way.